-Equals approximately number of slaughtered flocks.
-In 2009 and 2010, this is an estimation for the whole year based upon number of salughtered flocks in the period May - October.
+Equals approximately number of slaughtered (positive) flocks.

+In 2009 - 2011, this estimate for the whole year is based upon number of slaughtered flocks in the period May - October.

-This is the estimated maximum number of flocks positive for Campylobacter spp. which had the possibility to og out on the market without previous freezing or heat treatment.
+This is the estimated maximum number of flocks positive for Campylobacter spp. which had the possibility to go out on the market without previous freezing or heat treatment.

-Regarding the flock prevalence, one can conclude that after some years with a positive development (2002 - 2005), the situation again got worse (2006-2008), but there seem to be some improvement again in 2009 and 2010.
+Regarding the flock prevalence, one can conclude that after some years with a positive development (2002 - 2005), the situation again got worse (2006-2008) and has varied around 4-5% positive since then.

-For the number of flocks positive for Campylobacter spp. reaching the market without freezing or heat treatment, improvement was seen 2002 - 2005, and thereafter a negative trend was seen 2006 - 2010.
-This is mainly due to the fact that no flocks were sampled during the six "winter months", and positive flocks in that period therefore had no possibility of being detected and could as a consequence not be scheduled for heat treatment or freezing.
+For the number of flocks positive for Campylobacter spp. reaching the market without freezing or heat treatment, improvement was seen 2002 - 2005, but thereafter there has been a negative trend.
+This is partly due to the fact that no flocks has been sampled during the six "winter months" in 2009-2011, and positive flocks in that period therefore had no possibility of being detected and could as a consequence not be scheduled for heat treatment or freezing.